17 Happiness Rules When ADHD Emotions Go Awry

 2. Recharge your batteries.
 Most adults with ADHD need some time to waste every day without feeling guilty about it.
 Call it “time to recharge my batteries.”
 Take a nap, watch TV, or meditate.

-3. Choose good addictions, such as exercise.
-Many adults with ADHD have an addictive or compulsive personality.
-Try to make your addiction positive.
+3. Choose healthy fixations, such as exercise.
+Many adults with ADHD have a compulsive personality, or are prone to dependencies.
+Try to make your obsession positive.

 4. Understand your mood changes.
 Know that your moods will change, no matter what’s going on around you.
 Don’t waste time figuring out the reason why or looking for someone to blame.
 Focus on learning to tolerate a bad mood, knowing that it too will pass — and find ways to make it pass sooner.
 Getting involved with some new activity (preferably one that involves people) — coffee with a close friend, playing tennis, or joining a reading group — will help.